natalie-ayers/assignment-1-large-scale/README.md

 ## (c)

-The speedup isn't linear because it is limited by the serial components of the process, namely the need to create our initial objects (eps_mat and empty z_mat).
+The speedup isn't linear because it is limited by the serial components of the process, namely the need to create our initial objects (eps_mat and empty z_mat), as predicted by Amdahl's Law.
+We're also not increasing the size of the data, which would allow us to see closer to linear speed-up according to Gustafson-Barsis's Law.

 # 2